OpenType/opentype-layout/proposals/20151104-spacemark.md

 This added semantic can be enabled to help resolve the calculations needed to account for protruding diacritics and ensuring appropriate spacing with minimal complexity.

-## Comments

-This approach to adding a single bit to a lookup is complicated by the desire to leave space for future bits in the main LookupFlag.

-The Reserved bits in the LookupFlag enumeration will probably be used for directionality filtering.
-The need here is to ensure that the flags are extensible into the future.

-Where fields are unchanged from the original text, the original text description should be used.